joshuagenders/Lupi/Readme.md

 All globals are defined on a globally available variable `__` (double-underscore).
 For example, the CancellationToken `ct` can be accessed via `__.ct`.

-//todo implement provide teardown as continuation of setup via key Lupi also defined a teardown configuration section.
+Lupi also defined a `teardown` configuration section.
 The code will be executed as a continuation of the state of the matching `globals` key to facilitate disposing of unmanaged resources if required.
 If the key provided does not match a `globals` script then it will be executed in a new context.

 #### Config format